-Seoi-nage is part of the canon of jūdō, which all jūdōka are required to learn.
-However, seoi-nage is rarely used; an easier-to-setup variant, ippon seoi-nage, is used instead.
-Ippon seoi-nage is not a part of the canon of jūdō, but the Kōdōdan has approved it as an official jūdō technique.
-Ippon seoi-nage has the added benefit of being a “naked” or “no-gi” technique, meaning that it does not require grabbing the opponent’s jacket, so ippon seoi-nage can be used against shirtless opponents, who wear tank tops, halter tops, tube tops, etc. Within Goshin-Jutsu, ippon seoi-nage is usually reserved for intermediate students, since novice students need to refine their skill at ō-goshi, which ippon seoi-nage builds upon.
+Seoi-nage is part of the canon of jūdō, but is rarely used; an easier-to-setup variant, ippon seoi-nage, is used instead.
+While ippon seoi-nage is not in the canon of jūdō, but the Kōdōdan has approved it as an official jūdō technique.
+Ippon seoi-nage has the added benefit of being a “naked” or “no-gi” technique; since it does not require grabbing the opponent’s jacket, ippon seoi-nage can be used against shirtless opponents, or those who wear tank tops, halter tops, tube tops, etc. Within Goshin-Jutsu, ippon seoi-nage is usually reserved for intermediate students, since novice students need to refine their skill at ō-goshi, which ippon seoi-nage builds upon.

 Like all throws, ippon seoi-nage is effortless if you do everything by the numbers.

 - Kuzushi (Destroying balance): Ippon seoi-nage is a “towards throw;” which requires that the opponent’s energy to move towards you.
 As such, ippon seoi-nage is appropriate when the opponent is charging at you, pushing you, or is stunned and doubled-over following a strike to the abdomen or groin.
 Do not use ippon seoi-nage if the opponent is pulling you, or if they are leaning back.
 Fighting against the opponent’s momentum and balance is counter-productive.